brandonmarino/3rd-Year-Game-Project/README.txt

   A flank is achieved when one opponent successfully encapsulates the other player's piece of chain of pieces with two of their own.
 Each player can only place one piece at a time.
 The game ends when either both players can no longer make a legal move or either players run out of available pieces.

-TO RUN
-  Either open a command window, cd into the folder holding the respective .jar file (they are available in the main 'phoenix' folder), once in the folder, simply execute the command 'java -jar project-name.jar'.
-  The other option is to create a new project in eclipse with the packages 'Boards', 'Games', 'minimax', 'PlayerTypes', and 'GUI'  then create empty classes with the names of each class found in each package and copy paste the code into those classes and run the project.

-Diagrams
-  The UML diagrams for Tic-Tac-Toe and Othello can be found in their respective project root folders.
-  ie: Phoenix-master.zip/phoenix-master/MileStone3UML